yamachan/jgss-hack/RTK1_Shop.md

 | 0.1 | 120% | 110% | 100% | 90% | 80% |
 | 0.2 | 140% | 120% | 100% | 80% | 60% |
 | 0.3 | 160% | 130% | 100% | 70% | 40% |

+In The Hard or Very Hard mode, the shop price becomes higher, and the sell price becomes lower.
+It makes the game play more difficult.

 ## Update history